We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 A 2018 study revealed that a diet containing raw vegetables and fresh herbs, like the Mediterranean diet, may reduce the risk of androgenic alopecia (female pattern baldness or male pattern baldness) or slow its onset.

-Best results were observed when participants consumed high amounts of these foods — such as parsley, basil, salad greens — more than three days a week.
+Best results were observed when participants consumed high amounts of raw vegetables and fresh herbs — like parsley, basil, and salad greens — more than 3 days a week.

 3. Vitamin A